610.437.3255 • email@example.com

 When developing your marketing message, use these four strategies:

-- Think like your customer.
+- Make your marketing message customer-centric.
 Customers don’t buy your product or service because of its features or because you have a great company.
 They spend their money on your product or service because it will address a need they have.
 Think of a critical need or pain point shared by many of your clients and focus on it in your marketing message.

-- Make it memorable.
+- Make your marketing message memorable.
 Your marketing message must be memorable if it is going to be effective.
 When your prospects and customers hear or read your marketing message, it should resonate with them.
 They should identify with what you are saying.
 Forget the industry jargon, corporate language and statistics.
 Think about your typical customer and speak to that person as you craft your message.

-- Make it succinct.
+- Make your marketing message succinct.
 Your marketing message should be short and to the point.
 Every word must have a purpose.
 Aim for a statement that is 25 words or less.
 Then edit your message relentlessly following Thomas Jefferson’s advice, “The most valuable of all talents is that of never using two words when one will do.”

-- Make it simple.
+- Make your marketing message simple.
 If your marketing message is going to be effective, it must be easy to communicate.
 It also should be easy for prospects and customers to remember.

 Now what?
 Once you have a memorable marketing message, use it!
 It should be the cornerstone of all of your marketing, driving the message of your website, print pieces, social media, direct mail and all other marketing strategies.